 The spinocerebellar tracts are afferent neurons that convey proprioceptive data from the spinal cord to the cerebellum.
-There are anterior and posterior spinocerebellar tracts, the latter also referred to as Flechsig's tract.
+There are anterior (or Gowers' tract) and posterior spinocerebellar tracts, the latter also referred to as Flechsig's tract.
 Both the anterior and posterior spinocerebellar tracts lie in the periphery of the spinal cord's lateral funiculus.

 These tracts play a critical role in cerebellar-cortical-spinal feedback loops necessary for balance and coordination.